-- One of the vents’ main features where both the mussel and its tenant reside is that oxygen is exceptionally scarce.
+- One of the vents’ main features where the mussel and its tenant reside is that oxygen is exceptionally scarce.
 The surroundings are rich in methane.

 The most prominent problem with living in these conditions is hypoxia – lack of oxygen.
 To get as much oxygen as possible, B. seepensis has two major adaptations:

-- Their appendages, called parapodia, have unique branching structures equivalent to gills or lung in higher animals: they participate in gas exchange.
+- Their appendages, called parapodia, have unique branching structures equivalent to gills or lungs in higher animals: they participate in gas exchange.
 This way, they have a large outside surface that allows them to get as much oxygen as possible while releasing carbon dioxide.

 - These worms have a unique -hemoglobin structure it consists of 4 subunits or domains.
-The oxygen is attached to the hemoglobin, especially firmly protecting the organism from hypoxia due to such structure.
+The oxygen is attached to the hemoglobin, especially protecting the organism from hypoxia due to such structure.

 Asian sheepshead wrasse [Changes from female to male]